 Another year has flown by and with it the glorious end of the year that is Christmas with all of its finery and celebrations. now it it onwards towards summer and we’ve been busy taking your reservations for late winter and spring breaks over the last couple of days.
 The question of the when to take the Christmas decorations down is coming nearer to the surface now as the twelfth night approaches and so I’ve done a little research into the matter and I found that it can vary between the 5th and 6th of January depending upon whether you start counting on Christmas day or the day after times two to the power of religion persuasion and interpretation – incidentally in Russia Christmas day falls on the 7th of January – imagine starting all that Christmas pudding agian but Happy Christmas to our Russian readers!!

-I can’t find any silver lining for the boxes of Christmas decorations that have to be repacked ready to be stored away for another year in the attic though.
+I can’t find any silver lining about the task of packing the boxes of Christmas decorations ready to be stored away for another year in the attic though.
 If you should miss the deadline – and looking at the number of discarded Christmas trees already lining Cottage gardens locally, I think it’s unlikely – it used to be perfectly OK to keep them up until February the 2nd as in the 19th century.
 Mmm of course there is the caveat that if a decoration is left out it has to stay all year to avoid bad luck – you have been warned.
-There is still time to fill the last days of Christmas with something special here in Cornwall perhaps with the lights I mentioned on my Christmas day blog

 Some Christmas memories of our Christmas short breaks